-[2008]) that generates cuts corresponding to pure-strategy profiles (instead of Papadimitriou and Roughgarden's separation oracle that generates nontrivial product distributions), then these cuts are actual constraints in the dual LP, as opposed to convex combinations of constraints.
+In this paper, we use an alternate approach-completely sidestepping the issues just discussed-to derive a polynomial-time algorithm for computing an exact (and rational) correlated equilibrium given a game representation that has polynomial type and satisfies the polynomial expectation property.
+Our algorithm has features that give it theoretical and practical value independently of the severity of the recently-identified issues in the original Ellipsoid Against Hope algorithm.
+Specifically, our approach is based on the observation that if we use a separation oracle (for the same dual LP formulation as in [Papadimitriou & Roughgarden, 2008]) that generates cuts corresponding to pure-strategy profiles (instead of Papadimitriou and Roughgarden's separation oracle that generates nontrivial product distributions), then these cuts are actual constraints in the dual LP, as opposed to the convex combinations of constraints produced by Papadimitriou and Roughgarden's separation oracle.
 As a result we no longer encounter the numerical accuracy issues that prevented the previous approaches from finding exact correlated equilibria.
 Both the resulting algorithm and its analysis are also considerably simpler than the original: standard techniques from the theory of the ellipsoid method are sufficient to show that our algorithm computes an exact CE using a polynomial number of oracle queries.

 The key issue is the identification of pure-strategy-profile cuts.
 It is relatively straightforward to show that such cuts always exist: since the product distribution generated by the Ellipsoid Against Hope algorithm ensures the nonnegativity of a certain expected value, then by a simple application of the probabilistic method there must exist a pure-strategy profile that also ensures the nonnegativity of that expected value.
 The key is to go beyond this nonconstructive proof of existence to also compute pure-strategy-profile cuts in polynomial time.
 We show how to do this by applying the method of conditional probabilities [Erdős & Selfridge, 1973; Spencer, 1994; Raghavan, 1988], an approach for derandomizing probabilistic proofs of existence.
 At a high level, our new separation oracle begins with the product distribution generated by Papadimitriou and Roughgarden's separation oracle, then sequentially fixes a pure strategy for each player in a way that guarantees that the corresponding conditional expectation given the choices so far remains nonnegative.
 Since our separation oracle goes though players sequentially, the cuts generated can be asymmetric even for symmetric games.
-Indeed, we can confirm (see Section 4.2) that it makes such asymmetric cuts on Stein, Parrilo and Ozdaglar's symmetric game-thus violating their condition (c)-because our algorithm always identifies a rational CE.
+Indeed, we can confirm (see Section 4.2) that it makes such asymmetric cuts on Stein, Parrilo and Ozdaglar's symmetric game-thus violating their condition